SuperOfficeDocs/superoffice-docs/docs/en/request/learn/category/delete.md

 title: Delete category
 description: Delete category
 author: HanneGunnarsson
-so.date: 06.29.2022
+so.date: 03.29.2023
 keywords: request, category
 so.topic: howto
 so.user: admin
+so.user.tooltip: Settings and maintenance
 language: en
 ---

 # Delete category

-1. In Settings and maintenance, go to the **Categories** screen by clicking the **Requests** button in the navigator and selecting the **Categories** tab.
+1. In Settings and maintenance, click the **Requests** button in the navigator and select the **Categories** tab.

-1. Click the category name.
+1. Click the category name you want to delete.

     > [!TIP]
     > If the category is a subcategory, first click the arrow to the left of the parent category to display the associated subcategories.